 Taxis are quite a cheap way to travel, and fairs start at about USD $1.
 These taxis are metered, so make sure when the taxi driver starts the car it’s showing 35 baht (USD $1) so that you won’t get ripped off.

 Chao Phraya River Express Boat is a very scenic way to get around!
 For just 25 baht, you can travel down the river for about an hour.
 These boats leave in both directions every 25 minutes and during rush hour they run every 5 minutes.

-You can’t go to Bangkok without traveling on a tuk-tuk.
+You can’t go to Bangkok without travelling on a tuk-tuk.
 This is a three-wheeled motorbike with an enclosed passenger seat.
 These don’t have meters so it’s important to negotiate the price before taking the ride.

 If you’ve been wondering what to do in Bangkok this weekend, experiencing the vibrant nightlife is the perfect way to spend the weekend.
-Here are a few of our favorite nightlife activities for a weekend in Bangkok!
+Here are a few of our favourite nightlife activities for a weekend in Bangkok!

 Huai Khwang District

 - Locally known as New Chinatown

 - Full of vibrant activity